yagoluiz/juridical-console/README.md

 #### Configuration

-When running the project with Leiningen (`lein run` or `lein repl`) update your credentials directly in the `resources/config.edn` file:
+When running the project with Leiningen update your credentials directly in the `resources/config.edn` file:

 ```clojure